 There are already dozens of television and radio commercials running on TV and radio channels describing the importance of iodine in the development of children and how its deficiency can hamper their physical and mental development.
 Iodine is a trace element and is necessary for a number of body functions.

-The main function of the iodine is to help in the normal operation of the thyroid glands, which are responsible for controlling basic metabolic processes in the body.
+The main function of iodine is to help in the normal operation of the thyroid glands, which are responsible for controlling basic metabolic processes in the body.
 Another critical function performed by iodine is to maintain optimum energy levels of the body by maximum utilization of calories.

 Apart from these vital functions, iodine is also helpful in maintaining healthy nails, hair, and teeth.
 Iodine is responsible for the normal growth and maturation of sex organs, and hence greatly helps in reproduction.
 The deficiency of iodine can cause several severe health disorders, such as mental retardation, goiter, abnormal weight gain, decreased fertility, constipation, and fatigue.